 My favorite villain is Iago in Othello– studying him taught me that villains are indirect and that stories are created by those who participate in them – a new idea when I was 20 and in college.
 Shakespeare’s Iago is an evolved version of a recurring character in early Tudor drama, the manipulator with a touch of the devil, a kind of sinister “show-runner” who in his lack of morality and conscience is a source of terror.

 I don’t really have a favorite protagonist, but because I’m rereading The Lover by Marguerite Duras right now, I’ll say that the vulnerable “I” in contemporary autofiction and memoir is the kind of protagonist I’m interested in right now – one sees in The Lover how the narrator both forms and is formed by the story/stories she tells, moving from an “I” to a “she” voice and from past to present tense, from confessional reality to dream narrative – all in the service of telling an extremely complex story very economically.
-When planning a new book, that I would like it to be “short”, a slender volume like The Lover and my agent just laughs.
+When planning a new book, and I say that I would like it to be “short”, a slender volume like The Lover, my agent just laughs.
 I don’t seem to be able to do it, but I long to.
 I've just finished a book I thought would be short and it's long… Our Revolution: A Mother and Daughter at Midcentury.
 It's interesting because it has two narrators in a way...and my mother whose writing I integrate into the narrative.

 2. When did you know you were a writer?